KohHuiLyn/fsd-backend/Deployment.md

 ### 11.2 SageMaker (Plant Doctor)
 Plant doctor service calls a SageMaker inference endpoint.

+Please look at the SageMaker Setup in AWS PDF inside Plant-Doctor-Service to see how to setup in more detail.

 Environment variable: SAGEMAKER_ENDPOINT_NAME.

 IAM permissions on ecsTaskRole to invoke the endpoint.